grschafer/grschafer.github.io/_posts/2013-08-20-ruby-and-python-by-example.markdown

 Person.get_count() # 2
 ```

-OOP concepts and tools extend far beyond this example, and I may cover topics such as inheritance, mixins, metaprogramming, modules, namespaces, and more in the future.
+OOP concepts and tools extend far beyond this example, and hopefully I can cover topics such as inheritance, mixins, metaprogramming, modules, namespaces, and more in the future.
 I'll wrap up this post here though, as it is already longer than I anticipated!  =)

 ### Documentation